 Dr. Vladimir Poznyak, who works in the mental health and substance abuse department of WHO, defined in a video that there are unique hints to decide what constitutes a real addiction to video games.

-According to WHO’s guidelines, a person is considered addicted if they review “impaired manage over gaming,” which means that they can’t appear to do it although the person desires to forestall.
-Additionally, these humans locate that gaming takes precedence over different daily sports and pursuits, to the factor wherein they’re distressed and not absolutely functional, and but they nonetheless can’t change their conduct.
+According to WHO’s guidelines, a person is considered addicted if they review “impaired management over gaming,” which means that they can’t appear to do it although the person desires to forestall it.
+Additionally, these humans believe that gaming takes precedence over different daily sports and pursuits, to the point wherein they’re distressed and not functional.
+Still, they, nonetheless, can’t change their conduct.

 This might imply they’ve dropped different interests and interests to make extra time for gaming, damaged their relationships, often skipped food, slept sporadically, and persevered those behaviors even when they’ve comprehended their physical and mental health become struggling—generally resorting to deceit to accomplish that.
-WHO states that, in maximum cases, this conduct must be observed for three hundred and sixty-five days before a prognosis can be made, and the sort of prognosis has to be handiest made with the aid of a fitness expert with applicable expertise.
+WHO states that, in most cases, this conduct must be observed for three hundred and sixty-five days before a prognosis can be made, and the sort of prognosis must be made with a fitness expert with applicable expertise.

 The majority of folks that use the net or play video games, in all likelihood, aren’t addicts, but brushing off it as now not being “actual” trouble doesn’t assist.
 The WHO designation becomes made so that those seeking help can find it and get treatment through their health insurance, so extra research on this subject would be done.